shashanking/shopinfinity/PRIVACY_POLICY.md

 # Privacy Policy for ShopInfinity

-*Last Updated: December 28, 2024*
+*Last Updated: January 10, 2024*

 ## Introduction

-This Privacy Policy describes how ShopInfinity ("we," "our," or "us") handles information in our demo grocery e-commerce application ("the App").
-We are committed to protecting your privacy and complying with applicable data protection laws.
+This Privacy Policy describes how ShopInfinity ("we," "our," or "us") collects, uses, and protects your information when you use our mobile application ("the App").
+We are committed to protecting your privacy and ensuring transparency in our data practices.

-## Information Collection and Use
+## Information We Collect

-### Types of Data

-Our App is a demonstration UI application that does not collect or store real user data.
-However, to maintain transparency as per Google Play requirements, we disclose the following:

-1. **Automatically Collected Information**:
+### 1. User-Provided Information
+- **Account Information**: Mobile number for OTP-based authentication
+- **Profile Information**: Name and contact details
+- **Delivery Information**: Shipping addresses
+- **Order Information**: Purchase history, cart contents
+- **User Preferences**: App settings and preferences

+### 2. Automatically Collected Information
+- **Device Information**: Device type, operating system version, unique device identifiers
+- **App Usage Data**: Interaction with products, search queries, browsing history
-   - App performance data and crash reports (through Google Play Console)
+- **Performance Data**: App performance metrics, crash reports
-   - Basic device information required for app functionality
-   - Android Advertising ID (can be reset or deleted through device settings)

-2. **No Personal Data Collection**:
-   - We do not collect any personal information
-   - No real user accounts are created
+- **Network Information**: IP address, connection type
+- **Location Information**: Approximate location for delivery services (with your permission)

+## How We Use Your Information

+We use the collected information to:
+- Authenticate your identity and maintain your account
+- Process and fulfill your orders
+- Provide customer support
+- Send order updates and notifications
+- Improve our app's functionality and user experience
+- Analyze app performance and troubleshoot issues
-   - No actual transactions are processed
+- Ensure secure transactions
-   - All product listings and prices are for demonstration purposes only

-### Use of Permissions

-The App may request the following permissions:
-- Internet access: Required for demo UI elements to load
-- Network state: To check device connectivity
-These permissions are used solely for demonstration purposes and basic app functionality.
+- Comply with legal obligations

 ## Data Storage and Security

-- No user data is stored on external servers
+- **Data Storage**: Information is stored on secure servers
+- **Security Measures**:
+  - Encryption of sensitive data
+  - Secure HTTPS connections
+  - Token-based authentication
+  - Regular security updates
+- **Third-party Services**: We use trusted service providers for:
+  - Payment processing
+  - Order fulfillment
+  - Analytics
+  - Cloud storage

+## Your Rights and Choices

+You have the right to:
+- Access your personal information
+- Update or correct your data
+- Delete your account
+- Opt-out of promotional communications
+- Control app permissions through your device settings

+## Data Sharing and Disclosure

+We may share your information with:
+- Service providers involved in order fulfillment
+- Payment processors for transaction processing
+- Analytics providers to improve our services
+- Law enforcement when required by law

+We do NOT:
-- No real payment information is processed
+- Sell your personal information
+- Share data with unauthorized third parties
-- All displayed content is static and for demonstration purposes only
+- Use data for purposes beyond this policy

 ## Children's Privacy

-Our App does not knowingly collect any personal information from children under 13.
-All features are demonstration-only and do not involve real data collection.
+Our App does not target or knowingly collect information from children under 13.
+If you believe a child has provided us with personal information, please contact us.

-## Third-Party Services

-### Google Play Services
-We use Google Play Services for basic app functionality.
-This may involve:
-- App distribution through Google Play Store
-- Basic crash reporting
-- Android app update management

-For more information about Google Play Services, please visit: https://policies.google.com/privacy

-## Your Rights

-Under various data protection laws, you have the right to:
-- Opt-out of analytics collection through device settings
-- Reset your Android Advertising ID
-- Request deletion of any crash reports (though no personal data is included)

 ## Changes to This Policy

-We may update this Privacy Policy to reflect changes in our practices or for other operational, legal, or regulatory reasons.
-The updated version will be indicated by an updated "Last Updated" date.
+We may update this Privacy Policy periodically.
+We will notify you of any material changes through the App or via email.

 ## Contact Us

-If you have any questions about this Privacy Policy or our practices, please contact us at:
+If you have questions about this Privacy Policy or our practices:
 - Email: shashank06.dev@gmail.com
 - Address: Kolkata, India

-## Compliance with Google Play Policies
+## Compliance

 This App complies with:
-- Google Play Developer Distribution Agreement
-- Google Play Developer Program Policies
+- Google Play Store Developer Program Policies
-- All applicable privacy and data protection laws
+- Consumer Protection Laws
+- Data Protection Regulations
+- E-commerce Regulations

 ## Additional Disclosures

-### App Store Compliance
+### App Permissions
-- This App is distributed through Google Play Store
-- All features are demo/UI only
-- No in-app purchases or real transactions
-- No advertisements are displayed
+Our app requires the following permissions:
+- Internet access: For basic functionality and data sync
+- Storage: To cache images and app data
+- Camera: For scanning QR codes (optional)
+- Location: For delivery services (optional)

+### Data Retention
+- Account data: Retained while account is active
+- Order history: Kept for legal and business purposes
+- Usage data: Retained for app improvement

-### Security Measures
+### Security Practices
-While this is a demo app with no real data collection:
-- We follow security best practices in app development
+- Regular security audits
-- All UI demonstrations use mock data
+- Encrypted data transmission
-- No sensitive information is processed or stored
+- Secure payment processing
+- Access controls and monitoring

+Contact us at:
+- Email: shashank06.dev@gmail.com
+- mobile: +91 98300 23456

 ---

-*Note: This privacy policy is designed to comply with Google Play Console requirements while accurately representing our demo-only application.
-All features and functionalities are for demonstration purposes only.*
+By using ShopInfinity, you agree to this Privacy Policy.
+For any concerns or requests regarding your privacy, please contact us using the information provided above.